github/rest-api-docs-md/repos/{owner}/{repo}/stats/code_frequency/get.md

 ## Operation Description

 Returns a weekly aggregate of the number of additions and deletions pushed to a repository.

+> [!NOTE]
-**Note:** This endpoint can only be used for repositories with fewer than 10,000 commits.
+> This endpoint can only be used for repositories with fewer than 10,000 commits.
 If the repository contains 10,000 or more commits, a 422 status code will be returned.